JonyTek/Azure-Simple-ServiceBus/README.md

-Simple Service Bus is a simple generic wrapper around Azures message bus.
-It provides a simple typed interface and allows you to write clean simple hanlders with minimal configuration.
+Simple Service Bus is a simple generic wrapper around Azures Message Bus.
+It provides a simple typed interface and allows you to write clean simple handlers with minimal configuration.

 Simply setup your send bus
 ```csharp